Synopsik/CuraBridge/README.md

 ### Update V1.1 5/14/25

-Now with cross-compatibility, including Flatpak support for Blender and Cura.
+Now with cross-compatibility, including Flatpak support.

 If using Flatpak, you will need to also install: